Iodine (dns tunnel) on your Mac (to escape those evil firewalls)

 In this short howto, I’ll assume you’ll be using a linux server to act as your gateway to the world.
 I’ll also assume you’ve read the iodine documentation and setup your DNS accordingly.
 For my example, I’ll be using a (nonexistant) DynDNS.org static DNS entry, iodine.rulestheworld.tld.
 I’ll also assume that you’ll be using a public internet address of 1.2.3.4, and a private subnet of 10.0.0.1.

-- Next, install iodine on your Mac.
-Easy as download, extract, and typing
+2. Next, install iodine on your Mac.
+Easy as download, extract, and typing make; make install

 iodined -P <password> <unused private IP> <dns name>